 My Musings – I grew up in the sixties and early seventies.
 We didn’t have the distraction of video games.
 We played baseball (hardball, not softball) in the summer and football (tackle, not touch or flag).
 American “football” that is.
 My apologies to the rest of the world.

 In baseball, everyone wanted to be the pitcher.
 In football, everyone wanted to be the quarterback.
 But not everyone had the talent it took to be a pitcher or a quarterback, and for obvious reasons not everyone could be the pitcher or the quarterback.
 You needed the rest of the team to play the game.

-Of course there was no baseball or football in the first century, and imagery of the body is a much better illustration for the Church.
+Of course, there was no baseball or football in the first century, and imagery of the body is a much better illustration for the Church.
 Maybe we all have our eyes on certain functions within our local assemblies.
-Certainly there are tasks that many would like to avoid.
-But all these are important, the ones we covet and the ones don’t.
+Certainly, there are tasks that many would like to avoid.
+But all these are important, the ones we covet and the ones we don’t.
 And as Paul points out “those parts of the body that seem to be weaker are indispensable, and the parts that we think are less honorable we treat with special honor.”
 But more importantly, it is God who arranges, “the parts in the body, every one of them, just as he wanted them to be.”